EamonnHegarty/job-hopper/README.md

 [Job Hopper](https://job-hopper.vercel.app/)

-## Introduction

-Welcome to Job Hopper, a modern web application designed to help you explore and manage job opportunities efficiently.
-This project was built to gain familiarity with cutting-edge technologies like Next.js, Shadcn, Prisma, and Clerk.

 ## Table of Contents

 1. [Introduction](#introduction)
 2. [Features](#features)
 3. [Technologies Used](#technologies-used)
 4. [Getting Started](#getting-started)
+## Introduction

+Welcome to Job Hopper, a modern web application designed to help you explore and manage job opportunities efficiently.
+This project was built to gain familiarity with cutting-edge technologies like Next.js, Shadcn, Prisma, and Clerk.
+If you use this app please not I am currently using a free tier on onrender which shuts down after 30 days.
+If you can not connect to the db in the live url please raise an issue and I will create a new connection.
+Plan to use vercels free tier in the future.

 ## Features